sagarshrestha24/mlops/README.md

 Restart Prometheus to apply the configuration.

 Access the services using the appropriate IP addresses or port-forwarding.

+**Add Data Sources via the Grafana UI**

+**For Prometheus:**

+    1. Access Grafana: Open your Grafana dashboard in a web browser.

+    2. Navigate to Data Sources:
+        - Go to the Grafana sidebar.
+        - Click on Configuration (gear icon) → Data Sources.

+    3. Add a New Data Source:
+        - Click on the Add data source button.
+        - Select Prometheus from the list of available data source types.

+    4. Configure Prometheus Data Source:
+        - In the URL field, provide the Prometheus server URL (e.g., http://<prometheus-server-ip>:9090).
+        - Configure any additional settings like timeouts, scrape interval, and authentication if necessary.
+        - Click Save & Test to verify the connection.

+**For Loki:**

+    1. Navigate to Data Sources:
+        - Follow the same steps as above to access the data sources page.

+    2. Add a New Data Source:
+        - Click on the Add data source button.
+        - Select Loki from the list of available data source types.

+    3. Configure Loki Data Source:
+        - In the URL field, provide the Loki server URL (e.g., http://<loki-server-ip>:3100).
+        - Configure any additional settings like max active streams, or authentication.
+        - Click Save & Test to verify the connection.

 **9. Continuous Integration (CI) using GitHub Actions**